-Limited to 8 participants to assure more hands on and printing.
+Limited to 4 participants to assure more hands-on and printing. – ONLY 1 space available

-With Piezography developing an entirely new QTR profile system specifically for creating digital negatives the process has never been more reliable and repeatable adding far longer tonal range and contrast – as if platinum-palladium prints weren’t already stunning.
+With Piezography developing an entirely new profiling system specifically for creating digital negatives the process has never been more reliable and repeatable, adding far longer tonal range and contrast – as if platinum-palladium prints weren’t already stunning.
 I find myself in love again with platinum-palladium printing.
 Moving efficiently from image refinements to a reliable negative system to repeatable prints platinum-palladium printing has entered a new era.
 It turned the way I see my own work on fire.

 We will go through studio set up to printers, custom profiles, chemicals, papers and coating, safe practices, PiezoDN digital negatives, exposure using different light sources, basically – the works.
 I am excited to add this gorgeous printmaking medium to the array of processes taught at MakingArtSafely.